 The difficulty is that the Bank of England are walking off the hilt onto the blade of a particularly sharp double-edged sword as they try to balance the economy and a cost-of-living crisis, with the evils of inflation.

 It seems another small rise is likely, though this will not have too much effect on many mortgage borrowers who have long since run to the sanctuary of fixed rates.
+If you’re curious how base rate rises affect your mortgage take a look at our helpful guide.

 That said, it will affect future potential borrowers and is yet another slap across the face to those already facing higher energy costs, food prices and an ill-judged refusal by Government to hold back on a National Insurance rise.